Arianna 1 (Anastrozole)

 Who Should Not Take Arianna 1

-Do not take Arianna 1 if you are allergic to anastrozole or any other ingredients in the medication, if you are still having menstrual periods (Arianna 1 should only be taken by women who are no longer having menstrual periods), or if you are a man (men are not normally treated with Arianna 1).
+Do not take Arianna 1 if you are allergic to anastrozole or any of its ingredients, if you are still having menstrual periods, or if you are a man.

 Medical Conditions to Discuss